piccoloaiutante/node-azure-ci-example/README.md

 Pushing this repo on an Azure Web Site (configured to be used with Git as source) will automatically deploy your app if tests are passed.

+For more information about how to deploy node.js on Azure Web Site check this [article](http://azure.microsoft.com/en-us/documentation/articles/web-sites-nodejs-develop-deploy-mac/).

 All you have to do is to add the Azure Web Site as origin and then push master on it.

 Then you should see an output like this: